 Beyond the classroom

-SLU offers students something rare in higher education: the opportunity to study at a place where academic achievement and scientific advancement unite with a commitment to community.
-Here 99% of faculty members hold the highest degree in their field.
-SLU students get to do more than just attend class—they collaborate with premier scholars and researchers and conduct research that will transform their disciplines and the lives of others.
+SLU offers students something rare in higher education: the opportunity to study at a place where academicachievement and scientific advancement unite with a commitment to community.
+Here, 99% of tenured faculty members hold the highest degree in their field.
+SLU students get to do more than just attend class—they collaborate with premier scholars andresearchers and conduct research that transforms their disciplines and the lives of others.

 Around the world, SLU students are putting their education into practice.
-Six months after graduation, 96% of our graduates are either working or in graduate or professional school.
+Six months after graduation, 94% of our graduates are working, volunteering, or attending graduate or professional school.
 SLU encourages its students and graduates to broaden their community boundaries and explore, and it offers opportunities for them to do so.

-The University expanded internationally in 1968 by establishing a campus in Madrid, Spain.
+The University expanded internationally in 1967 by establishing a campus in Madrid, Spain.
 It was the first US university to be recognized by Madrid’s Ministry of Eduction as an institution of higher education in the province.
-SLU-Madrid offers a complete range of undergraduate programs, as well as two graduate degrees.
-Each semester more than 670 students study at the Madrid campus.
+SLU-Madrid offers a complete range of undergraduate programs as well as two graduate degrees.
+More than 826 students study at the Madrid campus each year.

 Our dynamic city

 The St. Louis metro region boasts nearly 2.8 million people, with approximately 320,000 residents in the city itself.
 From world-famous cultural gems to an active and diverse population and a vast array of internship and other professional opportunities, St. Louis has all this and more packed into a large city that ranks as one of the most affordable places to live in the country, according to a 2017 survey byU.S.
 News & World Report.
 St. Louis has also been ranked #2 for “Rising Cities for Startups” by Forbes.